On quite a few occasions I’ve encountered the question “How can I get into project management?”

 Let your immediate boss know that you’d like to explore project management as a career path.
 Ask if there are ways you can start taking on some project support roles to develop those skills.
 She’ll likely support you in that pursuit.

 If you have a great work ethic, and are a supportive team player who’s valuable to the company, she’ll want to keep you there.
-In addition, she’ll also understand and expect that you’d want to grow professionally.
-Your request likely wouldn’t come as a surprise to her.
+She’ll also understand and expect that you’d want to grow.
+Your request likely won’t come as a surprise to her.

 Also check this list of 10 Essential Qualities of Great Project Managers.
 Identify where you’re already strong, and where you may want to focus on improvement.